|

 Siberian Bitch (AKC and International Champion) Too long in loin, balanced but far too much angulation front and rear, correct hock.
 Very good neck, ears set too wide apart, good muzzle length, somewhat lacking in pigment.
 Very good coat.

 I want to make sure I keep the right dogs to improve my lines from each litter.
 In my Siberians I want a 'prettier' head, so I look for stud dogs that can improve my bitches in that area.
 I have very good moving dogs, so I might breed to a very pretty dog that doesn't move as well.
 I would then keep the prettiest dog that moved the best out of the litter.
+Of course you have to take the whole dog into consideration, temperament, confomation, breed type, genetic health are all factors.

 Thanks for your comments so far and for putting my coments with the pictures.